-Risk Who it effects How is this controlled?

-Injuries worsening due to inappropriate clothes being worn Staff Guests Groups sent out a suggested equipment list before arrival to VFC Staff have access to uniform (coats, waterproof trousers) Weather forecast obtained in the morning briefing and staff informed.
-Issues and activity concerns and or restrictions communicated in the morning
+Risk Who it effects effects How is this controlled?
+Injuries worsening due to inappropriate Groups sent out a suggested equipment list before arrival to VFC clothes being worn

-briefing

-High winds causing branches to fall leading to impact injuries Lightning strikes striking people leading to injuries and death Cold and snowy conditions leading to hypothermia Staff, guests Staff, guests Staff and guests Observing a lightning strike activities are to cease for 20 minutes or until the "go ahead" had been authorised by a manager Conditions below freezing points are to be considered individually based on the following circumstances: Age of group Group background Activity in question Subsequent impact on resources (frozen pipes, iced up roads, activity closures) Equipment available Learning outcomes Hot weather leading to heat exhaustion and heat stroke Staff and guests Water taps positioned around site Shelters and group spaces available Clients advised to wear sun tan lotion Programme pitch and pace changed to match groups ability FOG •
+Chaff have access to write the form Staff have access to uniform (coats, waterproof trousers) Weather forecast obtained in the morning briefing and staff informed.
+Issues and activity concerns and or restrictions communicated in the morning briefing High winds causing branches to fall leading to impact injuries Staff, guests Sessions called off in high winds.
+Direction is a key factor as the course is usually very sheltered in most wind conditions, staff will base any decision based on how the prevailing condition are "actually" effecting the course and people ability to access the course safely.
+Lightning strikes striking people leading to injuries and death Staff, guests • Observing a lightning strike activities are to cease for 20 minutes or until the "go ahead" had been authorised by a manager Cold and snowy conditions leading to hypothermia Staff and guests Conditions below freezing points are to be considered individually based on the following circumstances: Age of group Group background Activity in question Subsequent impact on resources (frozen pipes, iced up roads, activity closures) Equipment available Learning outcomes Hot weather leading to heat exhaustion and heat stroke Staff and guests Water taps positioned around site Shelters and group spaces available Clients advised to wear sun tan lotion Programme pitch and pace changed to match groups ability FOG Staff to maintain line of sight with the group at all times In level 2 and 3 supervision areas, if staff cannot see the group they must position themselves with the groups to maintain line of sight When walking around he top of the quarries in fog, staff must be attached to a safety system at all times Zip operation where the instructor cannot see the exit ramp can only happen if there is a second member of staff at the exit ramp with a radio to ensure the zip is clear.